 Minimum Usage Allowance.
-Under the USF/ICC Transformation Order and subsequent orders, ETCs subject to broadband public interest obligations must provide broadband with usage allowances reasonably comparable to those available through comparable offerings in urban areas.11 The Commission delegated to the Bureau the task of setting a specific minimum usage allowance and specified that minimum should be adjusted over time.12 For the reasons explained below, the Bureau adopts a minimum monthly usage allowance of 350 GB for 2021.
+Under the USF/ICC Transformation Order and subsequent orders, ETCs subject to broadband public interest obligations must provide broadband with usage allowances reasonably comparable to those available through comparable offerings in urban areas.
+11 The Commission delegated to the Bureau the task of setting a specific minimum usage allowance and stated that the minimum should be adjusted over time.
+12 For the reasons explained below, the Bureau adopts a minimum monthly usage allowance of 500 GB for 2022.

-In the 2016 Rate-of-Return Reform Order, the Commission specified that the required minimum usage allowance for rate-of-return carriers receiving model-based support would be 150 GB per month, or a usage allowance reflecting the average usage of a majority of fixed broadband customers, using Measuring Broadband America (MBA) data or a similar data source, whichever is higher.13 The usage allowance adopted by the Commission for the baseline performance tier is: 150 GB per month, or a usage allowance that reflects the average usage of a majority of fixed broadband customers, using MBA data or a similar data source, whichever is higher.14 However, the baseline usage allowance for carriers receiving support from the Rural Digital Opportunity Fund is 250 GB or the average usage calculated by the Bureau.15
+In the 2016 Rate-of-Return Reform Order, the Commission specified that the required minimum usage allowance for rate-of-return carriers receiving model-based support would be 150 GB per month, or a usage allowance reflecting the average usage of a majority of fixed broadband customers, using Measuring Broadband America (MBA) data or a similar data source, whichever is higher.13 The usage allowance adopted by the Commission for the baseline performance tier is: 150 GB per month, or a usage allowance that reflects the average usage of a majority of fixed broadband customers, using MBA data or a similar data source, whichever is higher.14 However, the minimum usage allowance for carriers